Leader as Coach

 - Promoting reflection and strengthening self-awareness; and

 - Respecting one another’s lived experiences and needs within the organizational context.

-The role of leader as coach is a non-evaluative process, a mutually beneficial process, in which both participants learn and develop as leaders.
+The role of leader as coach is a non-evaluative process and a mutually beneficial process, in which both participants learn and develop as leaders.

 Case Studies / Scenarios

 The following are four sample case studies/scenarios, which leaders can use to consider how they would apply the guiding principles of reciprocal leadership and thereby strengthen their “leader as coach” practice.
-For more tips on how to use these and other leader to leader scenarios refer to PPT presentations.
+For more tips on how to use these and other leader to leader scenarios refer to Power Point presentations.

 Cognitive Coaching℠ is a resource developed by Bob Garmston and Art Costa.It is a process, a set of strategies, and a way of thinking that supports the ongoing development of individuals and organizations, as they become increasingly self-directed and reflective.

 Using the cognitive coaching approach, these case studies can be used to complement existing leadership development programs in your district.